Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 #### Launch the Vitis Analyzer to Examine the Event Trace Files

 1. Open the Vitis Analyzer using the `vitis_analyzer xrt.run_summary` command.
-2. It is required to set the design's compile summary file when you run the Vitis Analyzer for first time on the design.
+2. Set the design's compile summary file when you run the Vitis Analyzer for first time on the design.
 3. Select **Trace** from the left pane of the Vitis Analyzer.
 Initially, details of the event are not shown.
    ![initial trace](./Images/Initial_trace.PNG)
 4. Zoom in to see the detailed information for each state of the AI Engine tiles.